Penne alla Vodka

 This post may contain affiliate links.
 Read my full disclosure policy.

-From my cookbook Weeknight/Weekend, this penne alla vodka, or penne with vodka sauce, is one of those no-food-in-the-house dinners that I make over and over again.
-Aside from the fresh basil – and even that grows abundantly on my patio during the summer – every ingredient for this dish is always on hand in my kitchen.
+Penne alla vodka, or penne with vodka sauce, is one of those no-food-in-the-house dinners that I make over and over again.
+Aside from the fresh basil—and even that grows abundantly on my patio during the summer—every ingredient for this dish is always on hand in my kitchen.
 The vodka sauce, a bright tomato sauce enriched with heavy cream, comes together in the time it takes to boil the pasta.
 You won’t really taste the vodka; it’s simply there to cut the richness of the dish without adding a distinct flavor of its own.
-(Some people believe the dish was created by vodka manufacturers to sell more vodka!)
+Fun fact: some believe the dish was created by vodka companies to sell more vodka!

 What You’ll Need To Make Penne Alla Vodka